vancem/coreclr/Documentation/design-docs/diagnostics-planing.md

 ### Tooling support

-While the hooks/infrastructure that the runtime provides is critical, there are other parts that are just as critical including
+While the hooks/infrastructure that the runtime provides are critical, there are other parts that are just as critical including

    * An agent/tool that controls the hooks, stores it (either locally or in the cloud),